Religion in the United Kingdom: Other non-Trinitarian denominations

+Religious minorities

 Islam

 Shah Jahan Mosque in Woking is the oldest purpose-built mosque in the United Kingdom.

+Islam is followed by 5.91% of the UK's population, according to the 2021-22 Census.
+There are 3,960,980 Muslims forming 6.7% in England; 2.2% each in Wales and Scotland and 0.57% in Northern Ireland.

 Estimates in 2009 suggested a total of about 2.4 million Muslims over all the United Kingdom.
 Muslims in the United Kingdom tend to live around the major population centres such as London.
-The vast majority of Muslims in the United Kingdom live in England and Wales: of 1,591,126 Muslims recorded at the 2001 Census, 1,546,626 were living in England and Wales, where they form 3 per cent of the population; 42,557 were living in Scotland, forming 0.8 per cent of the population; and 1,943 were living in Northern Ireland.
 Between 2001 and 2009 the Muslim population increased roughly 10 times faster than the rest of society.

 Most Muslim immigrants to the United Kingdom came from former colonies.
 The biggest groups of Muslims are of Pakistani, Bangladeshi, Indian and Arab origins, with the remainder coming from Muslim-dominated areas such as Southwest Asia, Somalia, Malaysia, and Indonesia.
 During the 18th century, lascars (sailors) who worked for the British East India Company settled in port towns with local wives.
 These numbered only 24,037 in 1891 but 51,616 on the eve of World War I. Naval cooks also came from what is now the Sylhet Division of Bangladesh.
 From the 1950s onwards, the growing Muslim population has led to a number of notable Mosques being established, including East London Mosque, London Central Mosque, Manchester Central Mosque, London Markaz, Baitul Futuh of the Ahmadiyya Muslim Community and Cambridge Central Mosque.
 According to Kevin Brice, a researcher at the University of Wales, Trinity Saint David, thousands convert to Islam annually and there are approximately 100,000 converts to Islam in Britain, where they run two mosques.

 According to a Labour Force Survey estimate, the total number of Muslims in Great Britain in 2008 was 2,422,000, around 4 per cent of the total population.
 Between 2004 and 2008, the Muslim population grew by more than 500,000.
 In 2010, The Pew Forum on Religion and Public Life estimated 2,869,000 Muslims in Great Britain.

 The largest age-bracket within the British Muslim population were those under the age of 4, at 301,000 in September 2008.
 The Muslim Council of Britain and the Islamic Forum of Europe are the umbrellas organisations for many local, regional and specialist Islamic organisations in the United Kingdom, although it is disputed how representative this organisation is of British Muslims as a whole.